Marilyn Lake Prize for Australian Transnational History

 Nominations may be made either by the author or, with the nominee’s permission, by the book’s publishers or by any member of the Australian Historical Association.

-Full entries must include two hard copies of the book and access to an electronic copy, to be accompanied by a completed application form giving author’s full name and postal address (where applicable, institutional address preferred).
+Full entries must include three hard copies of the book, to be accompanied by a completed application form giving author’s full name and postal address (where applicable, institutional address preferred).

 Applications are due by 31 January in the year of the Award.

-The electronic copy should be sent to executive@theaha.org.au.
-The application form and 2 hard copies should be posted to:
+Application forms can be emailed to executive@theaha.org.au.
+The hard copies should be posted to:

 AHA Secretariat, PO Box 1118, Dickson, ACT 2602